Martin Caidin: Talk show host

 During the mid-1980s, Caidin hosted Face to Face, a confrontational television talk show in which he challenged representatives of many prominent American far-right organizations and hate groups.
 The one-hour broadcasts were co-written and produced by Bob Judson, and taped at the Nautilus Television Studios outside of Orlando, Florida.
 Among those whom Caidin confronted on Face to Face were Rabbi Meir Kahane, head of the Jewish Defense League (who would be assassinated a year later in a New York hotel lobby), Matt Koehl, successor to George Lincoln Rockwell as head of the American Nazi Party, Dick Butler of Aryan Nations, journalist Charlie Reese, and John McMann of the John Birch Society.
 Caidin was a friend of 1960s talk show host Joe Pyne, and used the same confrontational interview style, combined with research.

 Caidin also taught a progressive journalism course at the University of Florida in Gainesville, titled Caidin's Law.

 Claims of psychic ability

 Caidin, known as a stickler for technical detail, incorporated supernatural elements in his Bermuda Triangle novel Three Corners To Nowhere (1975).
 During the mid-1980s, Caidin began claiming to have the power of telekinesis, specifically, to be able to move one or more small devices called energy wheels or psi wheels.

 Parapsychologist Loyd Auerbach, a friend of Caidin's who sometimes appeared with him in demonstrations and workshops, reiterated a strong endorsement of him in his June 2004 Fate magazine column.

 The magician James Randi offered to test Caidin's claimed abilities during 1994.

 During September 2004, Randi wrote: "He frantically avoided accepting my challenge by refusing even the simplest of proposed control protocols, but he never tired of running on about how I would not test him."

 Personal life

-Caidin died of thyroid cancer on March 25, 1997 at the age of 69.
+Caidin was married four times.
+He had two daughters with his first wife, Grace.
+His fourth wife was Dee Dee Caidin who acted as his agent, contacting publishers for his work through her business, The Wordsmith Shop.
+Caidin died of thyroid cancer on March 25, 1997, at the age of 69.